ARM-software/arm-trusted-firmware/docs/user-guide.rst

    partitioning in EL3, however.
 Platform initialisation code should configure and use partitions in EL3 as required.
 This option defaults to ``0``.

--  ``ENABLE_PAUTH``: Boolean option to enable ARMv8.3 Pointer Authentication
+-  ``ENABLE_PAUTH``: Boolean option to enable Armv8.3 Pointer Authentication
-  support for TF-A BL images itself.
-If enabled, it is needed to use a compiler that supports the option ``-msign-return-address``.
-This flag defaults to 0 and this is an experimental feature.
+   for **TF-A BL images themselves**.
+If enabled, the compiler must support the ``-msign-return-address`` option.
+This flag defaults to 0.
+Pointer Authentication is an experimental feature.

-  Note that Pointer Authentication is enabled for Non-secure world irrespective of the value of this flag if the CPU supports it.
+   If this flag is enabled, ``CTX_INCLUDE_PAUTH_REGS`` must also be enabled.

 -  ``ENABLE_PIE``: Boolean option to enable Position Independent Executable(PIE)
    support within generic code in TF-A. This option is currently only supported